Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: Abstract

 \section{Abstract}

-We study the Doubrov--Zelenko symplectification procedure for rank~2 distributions of maximal class---originally motivated by optimal control theory---through the lens of Tanaka--Morimoto theory for normal Cartan connections.
+We study the Doubrov--Zelenko symplectification procedure for rank $2$ distributions with $5$-dimensional cube---originally motivated by optimal control theory---through the lens of Tanaka--Morimoto theory for normal Cartan connections.
 In this way, for ambient manifolds of dimension \( n \geq 5 \), we prove the existence of the normal Cartan connection associated with the symplectified distribution.
 Furthermore, we show that this symplectification can be interpreted as the $(n-4)$th iterated Cartan prolongation at a generic point.
-This interpretation naturally leads to two questions for an arbitrary rank $2$ distribution of maximal class: (1) Is the \((n-4)\)th iterated Cartan prolongation the minimal iteration where the Tanaka symbols become unified at generic points?
+This interpretation naturally leads to two questions for an arbitrary rank $2$ distribution with $5$-dimensional cube: (1) Is the \((n-4)\)th iterated Cartan prolongation the minimal iteration where the Tanaka symbols become unified at generic points?
 (2) Is the \((n-4)\)th iterated Cartan prolongation the minimal iteration admitting a normal Cartan connection via Tanaka--Morimoto theory?
 Our main results demonstrate that: (a) For $n > 5$, the answer to the second question is positive (in contrast to the classical $n = 5$ case from $G_2$-parabolic geometries); (b) For $n \geq 5$, the answer to the first question is negative: unification occurs already at the \((n-5)\)th iterated Cartan prolongation.